-- The issue of a letter of acceptance with supporting documentation, this defines the date on which a contract is formed. - Availability to review / approve design change proposals: The Contracting Authority should maintain the design professionals who will be able to advise and assess possible changes proposed by the Design and Build Contractor.
-The Design and Build Contractor.
+- The issue of a letter of acceptance with supporting documentation, this defines the date on which a contract is formed. - Availability to review / approve design change proposals: The Contracting Authority should retain their design team professionals in a Technical Advisory role to assess and advise on possible changes proposed by the Design and Build Contractor.
 The Design and Build Contractor has a right to propose alternatives and value engineering solutions provided the quality or performance meets that required in the Performance Specification.
 The Employer has an obligation to assess these proposals objectively and approve or otherwise, which is communicated through the Employers Representative.